pa1pdr/ESP32_AnchorChainControl_WLAN/README.md

 # ESP32 Anchor Chain Remote Contol / Counter via WLAN

+This repo is copied from the original author AK-Homberger, whom deserves all credits for the original design, hard work etc.
+I merely enhanced it here and there and made it suitable for my own purposes.

 This repository shows how to remotely control the achor chain relay via WLAN from phone/tablet.
 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.

-# Pleaes have a look to the other repository with a port from this ESP32 based layout to a ESP8266 (D1 Mini) board.
+# Please have a look to the other repository with a port from this ESP32 based layout to a ESP8266 (D1 Mini) board.
 For the D1 mini a PCB is available also [Link](https://github.com/AK-Homberger/ESP8266_AnchorChainContol_WLAN).

 Just set the WLAN ssid and password according to your needs.
 Select WLAN type with setting WiFiMode_AP_STA to "0" means Acess Point, or "1" means Client with DHCP.